efong505/video-download/Architecture-Improvements/00-MASTER-PLAN.md

 - **Monitoring:** Commands documented in scripts/README.md

 ### ⏭️ Next Steps
-1. Monitor Phase 1 for 24 hours
+1. ✅ Monitor Phase 1 for 24 hours
-2. Proceed to Phase 2: Connect video downloader to SQS
+2. ✅ Proceed to Phase 2: Connect video downloader to SQS
 3. Continue with Phases 3-4 (email, analytics)
-4. Move to Week 2: ElastiCache implementation
+4. Implement Circuit Breakers and Rate Limiting (zero cost)
+5. Run monitor-cache-threshold.ps1 weekly to check if caching is needed
+6. Enable ElastiCache/API Cache only when traffic justifies cost

 ## Getting Started